variint/variint.github.io/wiki/_sources/eval_distribution_metrics.md

 ### Cross-Entropy
 - Measures the difference between two probability distributions for a given random variable, commonly used in classification problems to quantify the loss between predicted and true distributions.

-## Visualisation

-### Box Plot
-- Includes the interquartile range (IQR), which is the range between the first and third quartiles, and identifies outliers as points outside 1.5 times the IQR from the quartiles.